 Writing letters of recommendation for residency

-Undergraduate Medical Education (UME) begins accepting letters of recommendation (LORs) in July of the year the student is applying for residency (ie, the summer of their fourth year for most applicants).
-If a student requests a letter from you before this time, we suggest that you draft the letter while the student’s performance is fresh in your memory; however, please do not submit it to UME until the student officially requests that the LOR be submitted after July 1.
-It is highly recommended that letters be submitted by September 15, and no later than October 1.
+Letter writers may begin uploading letters of recommendation (LoRs) for residency applications when ERAS (Electronic Residency Application Service) opens in May of the year the student is applying for residency.
+If a student requests a letter from you before this time, we suggest that you draft the letter while the student’s performance is fresh in your memory; however, you will not be able to upload the letter until the student has registered for ERAS.
+It is highly recommended that letters be submitted by September 15 of the year in which a student is applying.

 There are three important components to a compelling letter of recommendation:

 - Your assessment of the student’s strengths, preferably from working directly with him or her

 - Your assessment of how the student will perform as a resident and future member of that specialty

 - Anything that may distinguish this applicant from others